dloureiro/the-little-mongodb-book/fr/mongodb.markdown

 ## A Mix of Theory and Practice ##
 MapReduce is a two-step process.
 First you map, and then you reduce.
 The mapping step transforms the inputted documents and emits a key=>value pair (the key and/or value can be complex).
 Then, key/value pairs are grouped by key, such that values for the same key end up in an array.
 The reduce gets a key and this array of values emitted for that key, and produces the final result.
 We'll look at each step, and the output of each step.

-The example that we'll be using is to generate a report of the number of hits, per day, we get on a resource (say a webpage).
+The example that we'll be using is to generate a report of the number of visites, per day, we get on a resource (say a webpage).
 This is the *hello world* of MapReduce.
-For our purposes, we'll rely on a `hits` collection with two fields: `resource` and `date`.
+For our purposes, we'll rely on a `visites` collection with two fields: `resource` and `date`.
 Our desired output is a breakdown by `resource`, `year`, `month`, `day` and `count`.

-Given the following data in `hits`:
+Given the following data in `visites`:

 	resource     date
 	index        Jan 20 2010 4:30